 • Rule #10: If you are pregnant, please consult with your doctor and follow these safety guidelines.

 What to do while pregnant:

 –Focus on mild to moderate exercise that improves posture and balance

 –Aim to exercise at least 3x a week (you can exercise all 7 days if you feel up for it)

 –Drink lots of water before, during, and after exercise to increase hydration & regulate body temperature

-–Abdominal exercises are very important during pregnancy as are deep pelvic floor muscle contractions (but there are ways to gently engage your abs without doing a single sit up.)
+–Abdominal exercises are very important during pregnancy as are deep pelvic floor muscle contractions (but there are ways to gently engage your deep core muscles without doing a single sit up.)